snowtimber/aws-batch-gpu-processing-demo/README.md

 <!-- README.md -->
 # GPU and CPU Image Processing Benchmark with AWS Batch

 This repository contains an AWS SAM template that sets up GPU and CPU benchmarking environments for image processing using AWS Batch.
-The environment lets you compare the performance of GPU-accelerated workloads against CPU-only processing.
+The environment lets you compare the performance of GPU-accelerated workloads against CPU-only processing, with identical workloads for true apples-to-apples comparison.

 ## Overview